cbitter78/json_tools/README.md

 Then run the scripts.

+## Docker

+TODO: Need a good dockerfile for this.

 ## Scripts

 - [squisher.py](squisher.py) is a script that will take JSON in any format and output